paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 	pub validity_votes: Vec<ValidityAttestation>,
   /// validator indices for the particular session, which validated the
   /// disputed block.
-  pub backing_validators: BitVec<bitvec::order::Lsb0, u8>,
+  /// Invariant: is never all zeros/has at least one bit set pub backing_validators: BitVec<bitvec::order::Lsb0, u8>,
+  ///
 }
 ```